Disease X

 In 2015, the U.S. Government Accountability Office (GAO) recommended that the Department of Transportation (DOT) create a national aviation preparedness plan for infectious disease outbreaks.
 In July 2022, the GAO reported that federal leadership was needed to advance research on disease transmission in air travel, including real-world situations and the effectiveness of mitigation efforts.
 Furthermore, the GAO recommended Congress direct the Federal Aviation Administration to develop a research strategy, which the U.S. Congress had not done as of March 2024.
 According to an April 18, 2024 report from the GAO, the Department of Health and Human Services (HHS) failed to respond effectively or coordinate a national response to the 2022 mpox outbreak.
 Moreover, HHS still lacks a coordinated, department-wide after-action program to identify and resolve recurring emergency response challenges.

-On May 6, 2024, the Biomedical Advanced Research and Development Authority (BARDA), part of the US HHS, announced two hubs in its next-generation BARDA Accelerator Network (BAN) targeting diagnostics and medical devices and the other focused on therapeutics and vaccines.
+On May 6, 2024, the Biomedical Advanced Research and Development Authority (BARDA), part of the US HHS, announced two hubs in its next-generation BARDA Accelerator Network: one targeting diagnostics and medical devices and the other focused on therapeutics and vaccines.
 The Vaccine Innovation and Therapeutic Acceleration Launchpad Hub is led by Start2 Group, a global accelerator and startup ecosystem platform based in Cambridge, Massachusetts.
+On June 13, 2024, BARDA awarded up to $500 million in Project NextGen funding for vaccine clinical trials.

 World Bank Pandemic Fund